 Developing independence is a key feature of education at post-16 level, however students also need to feel supported and valued within a caring and encouraging environment to maximise learning and achievement and to reach their potential.

 Sixth Form students have a form tutor that they meet on a daily basis.
 The role of the tutor is invaluable in guiding and supporting students as well as looking after their personal development during this important and demanding phase of their education.
 Students also have informal access to the Sixth Form Team who are there to help and support.
 The team can give advice on non-university routes as well as help with university applications and general academic or personal issues.

 "Progress in academic qualifications is significantly higher than national levels, leading to a 99% pass rate at A level and an increase in the percentage of A* and A grades to 33% in 2014.
 This is well above national levels."

 The Sixth Form play a vital role in the daily life of our community and are encouraged and supported to seek out additional responsibilities within and beyond school.

 All students have the opportunity to become involved with the wider school community as Form Reps throughout Year 12 and as Senior Students or as a member of the Student Board in Term 5.
 These roles include Charity Prefects; Marketing and Events Prefects; Senior Subject Prefects; Heads of House and many more.
+Any student who has taken an active role in the school community is eligible to apply for the Head Boy and Girl team in February of Year 12, taking up their posts in Term 4.
 Please click here for Student Board Job Descriptions.
 Through these additional opportunities we have seen many of our students develop outstanding leadership skills.